75lb/array-tools/README.md

 ```
 <a name="module_array-tools.exists"></a>
 ### a.exists(array, value) ⇒ <code>boolean</code>
-returns true if a value, or nested object value exists in an array
+returns true if a value, or nested object value exists in an array..
+If value is a plain object, it is considered to be a query.
+If `value` is a plain object and you want to search for it by reference, use `.contains`.

 **Kind**: static method of <code>[array-tools](#module_array-tools)</code>
 **Category**: not chainable